DragonMinded/PyStreaming/README.md

 ```

 This will run the application in production mode.
 If you want to run the
-application with more logging and auto-reloading on file changes, add `--debug`
+application with more logging as well as auto-reloading on file changes, add
-to the arguments.
-Remember that you can run the above script with `--help` to
+`--debug` to the arguments.
+Remember that you can run the above script with
-see options.
+`--help` to see options.
 Once this is up and running, you can visit the web page at
 [http://127.0.0.1:12345/](http://127.0.0.1:12345/).
 If you are setting this up
 on a remote server, substitute the server's public IP for `127.0.0.1` above.
 If you have changed the port in the above command, make sure you change the port